HEFA-SAF Cost Parity vs Fossil Jet: Viability Region Under Feedstock and Credit Constraints

 4. Parity Metric

-Parity is defined at the boundary where net delivered HEFA-SAF cost equals delivered fossil jet benchmark cost under stated CI and credit assumptions.
+Parity is defined at the boundary where MSP_HEFA equals the delivered fossil jet benchmark cost under stated CI and credit assumptions.

 5. Fragility Metric